MicrosoftDocs/powerquery-docs/powerquery-docs/step-folding-indicators.md

 ---
-title: Step Folding Indicators
+title: Step folding indicators in Power Query
 description: Step folding indicators in Power Query Online allow you to understand what steps fold and give insight into how to build more performant queries.
 author: cpopell
 ms.service: powerquery
-ms.date: 01/01/2021
+ms.date: 03/09/2021
 ms.author: George.Popell
 ---

-# Step Folding Indicators
+# Step folding indicators

-## Introduction

->[!NOTE]
+> [!NOTE]
-> It is highly recommended that you read the article on [Query Folding in Power Query](query-folding-basics.md) before reading this article to better understand how folding works in Power Query.
+> Before reading this article, we recommended that you read [Query folding in Power Query](query-folding-basics.md) to better understand how folding works in Power Query.

-Step folding indicators allow you to understand which steps fold, and which steps don't.
+Step folding indicators allow you to understand the steps that fold or not fold.

 Using step folding indicators, when you make a change that breaks folding, it will become obvious.
 This will allow you to more easily resolve issues quickly, avoid performance issues in the first place, and have better insight into your queries.
 In most cases you run into, steps will simply fold or not fold.
-There are a number of cases where the outcome isn't as obvious, discussed in the section on Indicators (Dynamic, Opaque, and Unknown).
+There are a number of cases where the outcome isn't as obvious, discussed in the section on [Step diagnostics indicators](#step-diagnostics-indicators) (Dynamic, Opaque, and Unknown

->[!NOTE]
+) later in this article.

+> [!NOTE]
-> The step folding indicators feature is only available for Power Query Online.
+> The step folding indicators feature is available only for Power Query Online.

-## Enabling Step Diagnostics
+## Enabling step diagnostics

-## Interpreting Step Diagnostics
+## Interpreting step diagnostics

 When looking at step diagnostics, the most important thing to understand is that the diagnostic state isn't sequential.
 In other words, the indicator for that step describes whether the query as a whole, up to that point, folds or not.
-If you have an indicator that shows that the query doesn't fold, followed by an indicator that shows it does fold, that means that every step up to that point does fold.
+If you have an indicator that shows that the query doesn't fold, followed by an indicator that shows it does fold, it means that every step up to that point does fold.

 You can see an example of this even with a very simple query against a SQL source.

-Using the Northwind sample database, I've connected to the Products table and loaded data.
-Doing this through the Navigation experience gives me the following query:
+Using the Northwind sample database, connect to the Products table and load data.
+Doing this through the Navigation experience will give the following query:

 ```
 let